-We experience moderate seasonal fluctuations in our net sales and operating results as a result of holiday spending and the opening of hunting seasons.
-While our sales are more balanced throughout the year compared to many retailers, historically, our sales are moderately higher in the third and fourth fiscal quarters than in the other quarterly periods.
-On average, over the last three fiscal years, we have generated approximately 26.3% and 27.8% of our net sales in the third and fourth fiscal quarters, respectively, which includes the holiday selling season as well as the opening of the Fall hunting season.
+Net sales are typically higher in our third and fourth fiscal quarters than in our first and second fiscal quarters because of the openings of hunting seasons across the country and consumer holiday buying patterns.
+We also incur additional expenses in our third and fourth fiscal quarters due to higher sales volume and increased staffing in our stores.
+On average, over the last three fiscal years, we have generated approximately 26.4% and 28.0% of our net sales in the third and fourth fiscal quarters, respectively, which includes the holiday selling season as well as the opening of the Fall hunting season.
+We anticipate our net sales will continue to reflect this seasonal pattern.
 However, Spring hunting, Father's Day and the availability of hunting and fishing throughout the year in many of our markets counterbalance this seasonality to a certain degree.
 For additional information, see Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations."